andreasfender/guitarpie/README.md

 ### Starting backend

-In the project root, execute the following commands, each from a terminal.
+In the project root, execute the following commands, each from a different terminal.

 1. Start the MIDI stream WebSocket: